Good Friday: Biblical accounts

 Coming before the crowd one last time, Pilate declared Jesus innocent and washed his own hands in water to show he had no part in this condemnation.
 Nevertheless, Pilate handed Jesus over to be crucified in order to forestall a riot.
 The sentence written was "Jesus of Nazareth, King of the Jews."
 Jesus carried his cross to the site of execution (assisted by Simon of Cyrene), called the "place of the Skull", or "Golgotha" in Hebrew and in Latin "Calvary".
 There he was crucified along with two criminals.

-Jesus agonized on the cross for six hours.
-During his last three hours on the cross, from noon to 3 pm, darkness fell over the whole land.
-Jesus spoke from the cross, quoting the messianic Psalm 22: "My God, my God, why have you forsaken me?"
+Jesus agonized on the cross for three hours, from noon to 3 pm, darkness fell over the whole land.
+In the gospels of Mathew and Mark, Jesus is said to have spoken from the cross, quoting the messianic Psalm 22: "My God, my God, why have you forsaken me?"

 With a loud cry, Jesus gave up his spirit.
 There was an earthquake, tombs broke open, and the curtain in the Temple was torn from top to bottom.
 The centurion on guard at the site of crucifixion declared, "Truly this was God's Son!"

-Joseph of Arimathea, a member of the Sanhedrin and a secret follower of Jesus, who had not consented to his condemnation, went to Pilate to request the body of Jesus Another secret follower of Jesus and member of the Sanhedrin named Nicodemus brought about a hundred-pound weight mixture of spices and helped wrap the body of Jesus.
+Joseph of Arimathea, a member of the Sanhedrin and a secret follower of Jesus, who had not consented to his condemnation, went to Pilate to request the body of Jesus.
+Another secret follower of Jesus and member of the Sanhedrin named Nicodemus brought about a hundred-pound weight mixture of spices and helped wrap the body of Jesus.
 Pilate asked confirmation from the centurion of whether Jesus was dead.
-A soldier pierced the side of Jesus with a lance causing blood and water to flow out and the centurion informed Pilate that Jesus was dead.
+A soldier pierced the side of Jesus with a lance causing blood and water to flow out, and the centurion informed Pilate that Jesus was dead.